NoahCardoza/tello-pi-bridge/README.md

 ## Introduction

 This guide explains how to use a Rasberry Pi 4B to connect to a Tello drone via Ethernet.
 This is useful for situations where you'd like your host machine to maintain an Internet connection while communicating with a Tello drone.
-Usually this isn't possible since the Tello drone broadcasts it's own WiFi and you mush connect your machine to it to communicate with it.
+Usually this isn't possible since the Tello drone broadcasts it's own WiFi and you must connect your machine to it to communicate with it.

 ## Requirements